madfrov/PythonPPTs/Exercise3.md

 ## 1.Input a list of data, separated by commas, and find the average, maximum, and minimum values of this list of data, and sort them in order from smallest to largest

-## 2.Input a list of non-empty positive integers, sorted by the number of times that number is repeated in the list, from highest to lowest.
+## 2.Input a list of non-empty positive integers, sorted by the number of times that number is repeated in the list, from highest to lowest.（Hint: use library counter: from collections import Counter）

 ## 3.Keyboard input a list of non-empty positive integers, delete the duplicate data in the list